The brilliant minds behind the Beauty Blackout...

 - loathing Apple's insistence on displaying your 'most visited sites' on Safari.

-If you've experienced any of these symptoms, congratulations - you're on the right site!
+If any of the above sound familiar to you, congratulations - you're on the right site!
 We're here to talk beauty without the BS, share some - hopefully helpful - recommendations as well as thoroughly trash the dud products we inevitably end up buying and, last but not least, have fun.
 To our readers - we'd love to get to know you so please jump in and comment.
 If you're already acquainted with either of us, thanks for popping by, we love you, and we're thrilled you made it to this corner of the internet <3

 For reference, here’s a breakdown of each of our skin types, the foundations and concealers we each use, and our preferences when it comes to base products (primers, foundation, concealer).
 We know this is helpful for a lot of readers so don’t hesitate to shoot us a message if you want any further info or clarification.